 Freelancing: Getting a lay of the land

-Freelancing offers a ton of variety and freedoms that employees of a single employer don't experience.
+Freelancing offers a ton of variety and freedoms.
 Typically self-employed, freelancers have the opportunity to choose which projects or companies they'll work for, and which ones they won't.

 Work can be hit or miss, so planning and budgeting are essential to help pay the bills through less busy times.
 Ultimately, the best way to handle the ebbs and flows is to plan.

 Watch the video and be sure to download the Financial Foundation or Freelancers worksheet.
 The worksheet is a great tool and outline to take notes and formulate a plan that works for you.

 Where do you want your business to take you?
 Where do you see yourself in three, five or 10 years?
 How can your business help you live the life you've dreamed of?

 Freelancer's tip: Goals are important — writing them out is even more so.
 Write out your goals and keep them visible.

 Grab a pencil and paper to write out your goals, and be sure to assign some dollar signs and deadlines to each of them so you can keep track of how you're doing.
 A little bit of determination and diligence can help get you where you want to be, and create an added sense of fulfillment in your work.